damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 You can now bulk update merge requests.
 This means you can set the status, assignee, milestone, label or subscription to multiple merge requests at once.

-Managing merge-request-heavy project should be a lot easier with this!
+Managing merge-request-heavy projects should be a lot easier with this!

 [!6226](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6226)